luddthree/Arduino-Onboard_led/README.md

-# Arduino-Onboard_led
+# esp32_Arduino-Onboard_led
-onborad led controlled by typing "1" in the serial monitor
+onborad led controlled by typing "1" in the serial monitor, or clicking the boot button.